 2. Hormone Regulation:

 Many gut microbes also produce normal compounds that use this pathway to travel to our brains.
-Studies implicating the relationship of our gut microbes and mood disorders have shown this to be the case, as many microbes within our gut microbiome produce serotonin, a key biochemical that regulates our mood.
+Studies implicating the relationship between our gut microbes and mood disorders have shown this to be the case, as many microbes within our gut microbiome produce serotonin, a key biochemical that regulates our mood.
 Serotonin is also a precursor for melatonin, another hormone essential to our light-dark cycle that eases us to sleep.4 If the gut microbiome isn’t producing its fair share of serotonin, this hormone flow may cease to a trickle and change standard sleep patterns.
 This theory has also been supported by the number of people experiencing mood changes and reporting additional issues with sleep.5

 3. Immune System:

-Scientists say our gut houses upwards of 70% of our immune system.6 When we’re at our optimal health, this “immune organ” works in peak performance like an efficient fighting machine.
-However, when our body is under long-term assault from toxic substances, invading bacteria, or injury, our immune system can interrupt normal processes and change how well we regulate our sleep cycle.
+Scientists say our gut houses upwards of 70% of our immune system.6 When we’re at optimal health, this “immune organ” works at peak performance like an efficient fighting machine.
+However, when our body is under long-term assault from toxic substances, invading bacteria, or injury, our immune system can interrupt normal processes and change how well we regulate our sleep cycles.
 When the gut ecosystem becomes imbalanced, it can cause an immune reaction that permeates through the digestive lining and penetrates peripheral tissues.
 If this immune response reaches organs such as the lungs, the inflammatory response can impact breathing at night and increase the likelihood of impacting breathing patterns during sleep.7

-Although researchers are uncovering the complex interactions between our gut microbiome and our sleep, the full implications of their relationship are still not fully understood.
+Although researchers are uncovering complex interactions between our gut microbiome and our sleep, the full implications of their relationship are still not fully understood.
 What scientists have shown is that the health of our gut is intricately tied to the health of many other systems.
 By maintaining your gut ecosystem and reducing stress, you might notice changes in your nightly routine.
 One thing we know for sure: whatever your sleep routine is, you deserve to function at your best!
 Start with what an at-home, full-body health test can do for you.
 By taking a more personalized approach to your diet and nutrition, your results might be more than just your waistline – it might mean a more restful sleep.

 Resources: